Our promise to learners

 Attendance and Punctuality

-To ensure that our courses stay viable, it is important that you attend every session.
-All learners enrolled in any course at Stockton Learning and Skills Service are required to attend all scheduled classes, workshops, and other educational activities relating to the course that they are enrolled on.
+All learners enrolled on any course at Stockton Learning and Skills Service are required to attend all scheduled classes, workshops, and other educational activities relating to their course of study.

 Attendance is a fundamental responsibility that allows learners to benefit fully from the learning experience and ensures the efficient delivery of course content.
 In addition to consistent attendance, punctuality plays a pivotal role in showcasing learners' dedication to their academic journey.
-Arriving on time for all scheduled activities demonstrates a strong commitment to learning, respect for fellow learners, and consideration for Tutors.We acknowledge that circumstances may arise that impact attendance and punctuality.
-Learners are encouraged to communicate proactively with their Tutors to discuss any challenges they may face and explore potential solutions.
+Arriving on time for all scheduled activities demonstrates a strong commitment to learning, respect for fellow learners, and consideration for Tutors.

 Health & Safety